misaki-eymard/custom-spine-scripts/README.md

 ## Find .spine projects
 In this script, the following code generates a temporary file and stores the path in “tmp_file”:
 ```
-# Save .spine files to a temporary file.
 tmp_file=$(mktemp)
 ```

 The subsequent code recursively searches for files with a ".spine" extension and records them in the temporary file created earlier:
 ```
-# Search recursively for files with extension ".spine".
 find "$search_dir" -type f -name "*.spine" > "$tmp_file"
 ```